 robust learning relationship with every student in your

-- to interview two students to build
+- to interview two students to build the

-student-teacher relationship to inform student learning
+student-teacher relationship that will inform student

 I grew up on a farm in the Manawatu near a little place called